nayanrajani/Terraform/README.md

 - Sentinel is an embedded policy-as-code framework integrated with the HashiCorp Enterprise products.
 - It enables fine-grained, logic-based policy decisions, and can be extended to use information from external sources.
 - Note: Sentinel policies are paid feature

+## Remote Backends
+- The remote backend stores terraform state and may be used to run operations in terraform cloud.
+- Terraform cloud can also be used with local operations, in which case only state is stored in the terraform cloud.

+- Terraform supports various types of remote backends which can be used to store state data.
+- As of now, we were storing state data in local and GIT repository.
+- Depending on remote backends that are being used, there can be various features.
+    ● Standard BackEnd Type: State Storage and Locking ● Enhanced BackEnd Type: All features of Standard + Remote Management
+- When using full remote operations, operations like terraform plan or terraform apply can be executed in Terraform Cloud's run environment, with log output streaming to the local terminal.
+- Remote plans and applies use variable values from the associated Terraform Cloud workspace.
+- Terraform Cloud can also be used with local operations, in which case only state is stored in the Terraform Cloud backend.

+## Remote operation Implementation
+- create a new workspace of "CLI driven", then
+- read CLI Driven Runs
+- copy the provided code and create a new file remote-backend.tf.

+    terraform {
+        cloud {
+            organization = "Organisation name"

+            workspaces {
+                name = "Remote-Operation"
+            }
+        }
+    }

+- create iam.tf file and add below code with provider and keys

+    provider "aws" {
+        region     = "us-west-2"
+        access_key = "YOUR-ACCESS-KEY"
+        secret_key = "YOUR-SECRET-KEY"
+    }

+    resource "aws_iam_user" "lb" {
+        name = "loadbalancer"
+        path = "/system/"
+    }

+- Now we need to login via CLi into terraform cloud
+    - go to folder in cmd
+    - terraform login
+        - If login is successful, Terraform will store the token in plain text in the following file for use by subsequent commands:
+            - C:\Users\{username}\AppData\Roaming\terraform.d\credentials.tfrc.json
+        - yes
+        - it will automatically open a web page and create a token and copy and paste in cmd
+    - terraform init
+    - terraform plan
+    - terraform apply -auto-approve
+    - terraform destroy -auto-approve

+##